TryItOnline/cixl/README.md

 [12586269025]
 ```

 Argument types may be specified in angle brackets to select a specific function implementation.
-Besides documentation and type checking, this allows the compiler to inline the definition in cases where more than one implementation share the same name.
+Besides documentation and type checking, this allows disambiguating calls and helps the compiler inline the definition in cases where more than one implementation share the same name.

 ```
    | &+<Int Int>